Minnesota Bar Exam (UBE) details

 A total scaled score of 260 is required to pass the Minnesota Bar Exam.

-Admission by MBE Score
+Acceptance by MBE Score

 May be admitted without exam if the applicant received a scaled score of at least 145 on the MBE taken as a part of and at the same time as the essay or other part of a written bar exam given by another jurisdiction, was successful on that bar exam, and was subsequently admitted in that jurisdiction.